omni/tokenbridge/deployment/CONFIGURATION.md

 2.1 `compose_service_user` - specifies the user created by the playbooks.
 This user runs the TokenBridge Oracle.

+2.2 `bridge_repo` contains the address of the TokenBridge Oracle repository.
+The default value is https://github.com/poanetwork/tokenbridge.

+2.3 `bridge_repo_branch` points to the specific branch or commit to use with the `bridge_repo`.
+If `bridge_repo_branch` is not specified, the default (`master`) branch is used.

 2.4 `bridge_path` sets the path where the TokenBridge Oracle is installed.
 By default, it points. to the home folder of `compose_service_user`

 2.5 `docker_compose_version` - specifies a version of docker-compose to be installed.